jonalphabert/leetcode-solution/group_3000-3199/3147. Taking Maximum Energy From the Mystic Dungeon/Readme.md

 ### Description

 In a mystic dungeon, n magicians are standing in a line.
 Each magician has an attribute that gives you energy.
-Some magicians can give you negative energy, which means taking energy from you.
+Some magicians may give you negative energy, effectively draining your energy instead.

-You have been cursed in such a way that after absorbing energy from magician i, you will be instantly transported to magician (i + k).
+You are cursed so that after absorbing energy from magician i, you are instantly transported to magician (i + k).
 This process will be repeated until you reach the magician where (i + k) does not exist.

 In other words, you will choose a starting point and then teleport with k jumps until you reach the end of the magicians' sequence, absorbing all the energy during the journey.